uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/3-coding-assignments.md

 ==========================================================================================
 ```

+## Submitting Assignments to Gradescope

+After testing and scoring your code locally, you will submit your assignment to your instructors through a web platform called Gradescope.
+Gradescope will accept your repository name and branch (e.g., "main"), download the code from that location, and then run a series of automated tests to produce a final score.
+These tests may differ from the automated tests that were provided for you in the repo.
+In addition, while the names and logs of most tests are displayed on the webpage, some tests are intentionally hidden to encourage you not to write code that narrowly passes tests but cannot be generalized further.

+If you fail any tests, you can fix and re-submit your code as many times as you would like, up to the assignment deadline.
+Your CAPP 30121 instructors will describe this process in more detail, as well as how late assignments are handled.

 ## Asking for Help

 Again, you may find some programming assignments challenging.
 This is completely normal and nothing to be ashamed of!
 One of the advantages of studying a subject within a university environment is having access to a large learning community of faculty instructors, staff, teaching assistants, peers, and technical support.
-Sometimes, you will be the one explaining concepts others, and in some cases you will need to ask for help.
+Sometimes, you will be the one explaining concepts to others, and in some cases you will need to ask for help.

 For CAPP 30121, you will ask questions on the Ed platform.
 We encourage you to carefully read through the [explanation](https://edstem.org/us/courses/24735/discussion/1675332) of how to properly ask questions there.
 To reiterate, when making a post, you should: